 Probiotics for colds and flu is based on the simple principle that good microorganisms defeat bad ones.
-This has sometimes proven better than most over-the-counter medicine.
 In the colds and flu season, probiotics can shorten the duration and lessen symptoms.

-- Studies show that consuming fermented dairy containing Lactobacillus casei daily reduces the risk of common infections in stressed individuals such as shift workers.
+- Studies show that consuming fermented dairy containing Lactobacillus casei reduces the risk of common infections in stressed individuals.

-- Research on the mechanisms of probiotics shows that they tune the immune system thereby reducing the severity of colds and other respiratory conditions.
+- Research on the mechanisms of probiotics shows that they tune the immune system thereby reducing the severity of colds.

-It seems that people consuming probiotics have fewer colds and don’t need antibiotics as often.
-It makes it a simple, cost effective strategy.
+Those who consume probiotics have fewer colds and don’t need antibiotics as often.

 How probiotics for colds work

-Did you know that your stomach controls most of the immune system?
-Around 80% of the immune system is dependent on the health or the gut.
-It, therefore, makes sense that probiotics are effective at warding off cold and flu viruses.
+Did you know that microorganisms in the gut controls 80% of the immune system?
+It therefore makes sense that probiotic are effective at warding off cold and flu viruses.

-- Limit consumption of processed foods and grains; replace it with healthy fats like coconut oil, avocados, olives, olive oil, butter, eggs, and nuts.
+- Consume healthy fats like coconut oil, avocado, olive oil, real butter, eggs, and nuts.

-Natural bacteria help boost the immune system, reducing the risk of colds and flu.
+This way, the gut bacteria colony remains strong to boost the immune system, reducing the risk of colds and flu.

 Probiotics for children

-Children can also benefit from probiotics for colds and flu.
-In fact, the mother’s breast milk is extremely nutritious and contains several hundred different strains of beneficial bacteria.
-These bacteria are involved in developing the baby’s gut and immune system.
+Children benefit from probiotics for colds and flu.
+The mother’s breast milk is very nutritious and contains several hundred strains of beneficial bacteria that are involved in developing the baby’s gut and immune system.

 - Fever was reduced by 53% for the first group, 73% for the second